Call us today

 Perhaps the most damning statistic of the mandatory minimum sentencing disparity is that people convicted of powdered cocaine-related charges spent an average of 87 months behind bars; on the other hand, people convicted of offenses related to crack cocaine were incarcerated for 115 months.

-In writing that “it’s about time” that the law separating crack cocaine and powdered cocaine sentencing was closed, the Los Angeles Times says that the difference between the two was never rooted in science (the way a law might have lesser punishments for marijuana- and heroin-related offenses).
+In writing that “it’s about time” that the law separating crack cocaine and powdered cocaine sentencing was closed, the Los Angeles Times says that the difference between the two was never rooted in science (the way a law might have lesser punishments for marijuana- vs. heroin-related offenses).
 Instead, the difference came down to how crack cocaine users were perceived by the American legal system, the media, and the general public.
 Since crack is easier for low-income people to obtain, says the Times, and since low-income people cannot afford high-quality legal teams and rehabilitation facilities, low-income offenders are prosecuted much more harshly and regularly than richer (potentially white) offenders who don’t bother with crack cocaine.

 Senator Dick Durbin of Illinois pointed out that the uneven balance of the mandatory minimum sentencing practices between crack cocaine and pure cocaine have led to African Americans being imprisoned six times more than Caucasian Americans for the same illegal use, an ironic echo to the days when the “Negro cocaine fiend” pushed both cocaine and black Americans to the margins of society.30

 The American Psychological Association chimed in, saying that the disparity contributes to making the United States the “incarceration nation.”
 The country has 5 percent of the global population, but 25 percent of the world’s prisoners, largely consisting of low-income people of color who do not have an education.31